tatha12/public-health-frontend/README.md

-# 🧪 Public Health Frontend
+# Public Health Frontend

-This is the React-based frontend for the Public Health API project.
+This is the React-based frontend for the Public Health Dashboard project.
+It allows users to search for COVID-19 case and death data by U.S. state and date range, and interact with the backend API.

-## 🚀 Overview
+## Features

-This project allows users to:
-- Search for COVID-19 case and death data by U.S. state and date range
+- Search COVID-19 data by state and date
-- View results in a responsive, styled table
+- View results in a styled and responsive table
-- Interact with a backend FastAPI server hosted on AWS EC2
+- Communicates with FastAPI backend (hosted locally or on EC2)

-## 🔧 Tech Stack
+## Tech Stack

-- React (via Vite)
+- React (Vite)
-- Tailwind CSS for styling
+- Tailwind CSS
-- Fetches data from FastAPI backend (localhost:8000 or EC2 public IP)
+- Fetch API for HTTP requests

-## 📂 Project Structure (Key Parts)
+## Project Structure

-- `src/components/` – React components (e.g., CovidSearch)
+- `src/components/` – Reusable React components
-- `src/App.jsx` – Main layout and routing entry point
+- `src/App.jsx` – Main layout
-- `src/index.css` – Tailwind CSS entry point
+- `src/index.css` – Tailwind CSS configuration

-## ⏭️ Coming Soon
+## Future Additions

-- Air quality search UI
+- Air quality data search
-- Visualizations (charts, graphs)
-- Responsive dashboard
+- Charts and visualizations
-- Tests using React Testing Library and Jest
+- Frontend testing with React Testing Library and Jest